altumlabsnyc/dbdocs/README.md

 ### Usage

-You can now run the script with `npm run start`.
-A schema.sql and a schema.dbml will be output to the project directory.
+You can now run the `index.js` script with `npm run start`.
+A `schema.sql` and a `schema.dbml` will be output to the project directory.